-13.2.2 Affordability Period and Recapture Requirements
+15.2.2 Affordability Period and Recapture Requirements

-The CDBG-DR award will be secured in a Second Lien and is forgiven on an amortized basis over an affordability period of five (5) years.
+The CDBG-DR award will be secured in a Second Direct Mortgage Deed and is forgiven on an amortized basis over an affordability period of five (5) years.

 Affordability period refers to the required number of years the property must be the Borrower's primary residence.
 A Borrower must occupy the property as their primary residence for a minimum of five (5) years.
-The affordability period shall commence on the date of the closing when Deed of Mortgage and Restrictive Covenants is executed.
+The affordability period shall commence on the date of the closing when the Second Direct Mortgage Deed and Restrictive Conditions is executed.
 If the Borrower violates the terms and conditions of the Second Lien, PRHFA has the right to recapture the entire amount or a portion of the grant.
 The balance of the grant is forgiven or reduced at a rate of twenty percent (20%) for each completed year of residency, with no credit given for partial years completed.